BBVAEngineering/ember-component-analyzer/README.md

 - **getNodeName**: This function receives an **AST node** as first argument and it should return the component name (if valid) or `null` if you don't want
-the element appears in the report (for example a blacklisted element).
+the element to appear in the report (for example a blacklisted element).

 ## Example